An Ultimate Guide to 2025 DELF & DALF Exam

 DELF fee in India

 The DELF and DALF fees in India vary.
-It depends on whether you are an internal or external student.
-The price also differs as per level.
+They depend on whether you are an internal or external student, and the price also differs according to level.

 The internal students comprise those studying at one of the Alliance Française branches or candidates from partner institutions.
 The cost is often 30% to 40% higher.